nivekcode/svg-to-ts/README.md

-`svg-to-ts` is a helper tool that converts your SVG icons to TypeScript or TSX. `svg-to-ts` can convert SVGs to either one TypeScript / TSX file with exported constants, multiple TypeScript files or even compiled JavaScript files with according declaration files.
+`svg-to-ts` is a helper tool that converts your SVG icons to TypeScript or TSX. `svg-to-ts` can convert SVGs to either one TypeScript / TSX file with exported constants, multiple TypeScript files or even compiled JavaScript files with according TS declaration files.
 Furthermore, it generates all typings in form of interfaces and types.

 The generated output can then be used in combination with a iconregistry to create a tree shakable icon library.